-This appendix includes an example of how to configure an Okta OIDC identity provider for OneStream IdentityServer (OIS).
+This appendix includes examples of how to configure an identity provider for OneStream IdentityServer (OIS).
 Depending on the identity provider and version, the steps you need to complete might be different.
+Review the instructions provided by the identity provider for the version you are using to ensure you follow the correct process.